sak33b/neetcode250-grind/README.md

 ### My Approach

-I'll be primarily using **Java** for my solutions.
+I'll be primarily using **Java** (Sometimes **Python**) for my solutions.
 For each problem, my focus will be on understanding the core concept, finding efficient solutions, and writing clear code.

 ---